#

 env: development

-Specify if the generated script should include development related comments or not.
+Specify if the generated script should include development related comments and functions or not.

 env: development

-- Generate a smaller script, without file markers.
+- Generate a smaller script, without file markers and development functions.

 #